News & about

 The Kāpiti Arts Trail Steering Group

 The Kāpiti Arts Trail is managed by the Kāpiti Coast District Council, and guided by a Steering Group including senior Council staff and artists representing the Kāpiti artists community.
 Artists are encouraged to share their views to the Artists' Representatives who can contribute artists’ perspective and experience to strategic planning decisions.

-We are delighted to have Lisa Call and Jennifer Turnbull as Artists' Representatives for 2019-2021.
-Lisa and Jennifer are well-known and very experienced artists, bringing great expertise and perspective to our strategic planning and decision-making.
+We are delighted to have Jennifer Turnbull as an Artists' Representative for 2019–21.
+Jennifer is a well-known and very experienced artist, bringing great expertise and perspective to our strategic planning and decision-making.

-We do have one more Artists' Representative position to fill.
-If you are interested, please contact Arts Advisor Rosie Salas on firstname.lastname@example.org, or by phone 04 296 4700.
+We have two more Artists' Representative positions to fill.
+If you are interested, please contact Arts Advisor Rosie Salas on [email protected], or by phone 04 296 4700.

 About the Kāpiti Arts Trail: